An explainable framework for the relationship between dementia and glucose metabolism patterns: Discussion

 Furthermore, we found that the remaining variables in the latent space offer an excellent framework for understanding how typical confounders, arising from both subject variability and acquisition noise, are integrated into the model.
 This significantly contributes to a more explainable and robust model, enabling the disentanglement and characterization of common confounding factors \textemdash such as brain size or orientation\textemdash within the latent representation, treating them as informative components rather than as noise \cite{alfaro2021confound}.
 As illustrated in Fig. \ref{fig:confounders}, affine transformations are encoded within almost every latent variable, accounting for translations (\ref{fig:confounder_lat3}), rotations (\ref{fig:confounder_lat4},\ref{fig:confounder_lat5}), and scaling (\ref{fig:confounder_lat7}) due to varying brain shapes and positions during acquisition.
 Moreover, we also found that intensity variations are encoded within these variables.
 We observe that some variables (e.g., latent variable 3) display a skull-stripping effect.
 On the other hand, we also observe a general decrease in intensity for specific brain areas.
 This variability could be attributable to factors such as differences in acquisition timing (e.g., delayed imaging leading to lower uptake) or variations in administered dose, which can differ between subjects in clinical PET protocols \cite{murthy202068, doot2010instrumentation}.
 Although intensity normalization is applied to mitigate such inter-subject variability, residual effects might still persist, potentially impacting the observed signal in specific regions.

-Finally, we also performed a logistic regression trained on the learned representations, achieving excellent values of the metrics, although classification is not the main objective of this work.
+Finally, although not the primary objective of this work we also performed a logistic regression trained on the learned representations, demonstrating that the $z_0$ latent captures substantial disease-related information, validating its biological relevance, as it is capable of discriminating \acrshort{hc} from \acrshort{ad}.
+Our model achieved excellent values of the metrics.
 We found that the performance, shown in Table \ref{tab:classification_report} and Fig. \ref{fig:classif_latents} is comparable to the previous studies \cite{wakefield2024variational, bit2024mri, vivek2023explainable}.
-Furthermore, the dementia-related variable explains the majority of the classification's predictive power, whereas the remaining latent variables perform poorly, indicating that the \acrshort{vae} model primarily encodes dementia-related information withing the similarity-related variable.
+Furthermore, the dementia-related variable explains the majority of the classification's predictive power, whereas the remaining latent variables perform poorly, indicating that the \acrshort{vae} model primarily encodes dementia-related information within the similarity-related variable.

+Moreover, an ablation study in which the similarity regularization term \eqref{similarity_reg} (responsible for guiding the latent representations toward disease-relevant patterns) was removed demonstrates its critical role in the model.
+In the absence of this term, no significant correlations (Fig. \ref{fig:ablation_adas_z0}) or meaningful spatial patterns (Fig. \ref{fig:ablation_glm}) are observed.
+These findings indicate that the similarity regularization is essential for the model to capture clinically relevant structure.

 Overall, this work presents a flexible and generalizable semi-supervised VAE framework that effectively integrates clinical variables through a similarity-driven regularization.
 By incorporating noise as part of the latent representation, the model not only captures meaningful disease-related patterns but also accounts for subject variability in an interpretable way.
-We believe this approach provides a valuable tool for advancing the study of dementia with neuroimaging data.
+Moreover, results have shown that this neuroimaging biomarker is also disentangled from age.
+Our approach provides the derivation of an interpretable latent biomarker directly from neuroimaging data, capturing the underlying progression of dementia.
+This opens remarkable possibilities for advancing diagnosis, monitoring, and our overall understanding of the disease.